 Our vision is that trusted information from health and social care research studies is publicly available for the benefit of all.

 Research transparency is central to ethical research practice.
-Research studies should be registered and the results made public, so that participants are protected from unnecessary studies and research funding maximised.
 When research is carried out openly and transparently, everyone will be able to see what research is happening and the outcomes from finished studies.
-This means that:

 - patients, service users and carers can find opportunities to join studies